lwsporcello/lacework-detection-efficacy/README.md

   3. Each IP in ths list is scanned for open port 22 (ssh)
   4. One host is choosen from the list (the first host), and 10x ssh logins are attempted with invalid credentials

+This binary will be executed in the background, and usually takes 1-2 minutes to complete.

 ---

 # Simulation 2